JonnieSparkles/cookbook/README.md

 # Cookbook

-A collection of useful guides with a clean, responsive design and dark/light mode support.
+A collection of guides, tools, and tips for building whatever comes to mind.

 ## Quick Start